Environmental issues are a major interest of Kelley's, especially pollution, climate change, deforestation, and endangered species.

 Clearly, if all states passed bottle bills, this would almost certainly help limit the expansion of floating garbage patches in the world’s oceans.

 Will the Great Pacific Garbage Patch Soon be Removed?

-Even though the organization seems to have millions of dollars in funding, this project could take a long time to complete.
-Even if this device works, it could reportedly take five years to remove about half of the GPGP.
-But how long will it take to clean up other floating garbage patches in the world?
+The Ocean Cleanup seems to have millions of dollars in funding and appears to have developed a technology that works, but this project could take a long time to complete.
+The organization hopes to remove 90 percent of the trash from the GPGP by 2040.
+Be that as it may, how long will it take to clean up other floating garbage patches in the world?
 That question will have to be answered at a later date.

 What average citizens can do about the problem is make sure they dump all their plastic waste into trash cans, assuming the contents of which are eventually dumped into public landfills.
 At least this will keep the plastic out of waterways and eventually the oceans.
 Recycling plastic can also help reduce the problem as well.
 So if you aren’t recycling plastic, please start doing so right away.

-Of course, the garbage in the oceans right now will eventually have to be removed, and governments will have to get involved in this process, because the removal process will be very expensive.
-Then again, private enterprise may find a way of making money from its removal.
+Of course, the garbage in the oceans right now will eventually have to be removed, and governments will have to get involved in this process because removal will be very expensive.
+Then again, private enterprises may find a way of making money from its removal.
 At any rate, vote for legislators and candidates who advocate cleaning up the earth’s floating garbage patches and recycling all manner of plastic waste.